What is polycythemia vera?

 - Thick blood can lead to strokes or tissue and organ damage.

-- Symptoms include fatigue and/or weakness, headaches, dizziness, shortness of breath, visual disturbances, nose bleeds, bleeding gums, heavy menstrual periods, and bruising.
+- Symptoms include lack of energy (fatigue) or weakness, headaches, dizziness, shortness of breath, visual disturbances, nose bleeds, bleeding gums, heavy menstrual periods, and bruising.

-- Treatment includes phlebotomy, a procedure in which extra blood is removed from your body, medications, and radiation therapy.
+- Treatment may include medicines and phlebotomy, a procedure that removes extra blood from your body.

 - Before your visit, write down questions you want answered.